zexhuang/PolyMP/README.md

 ## Overview

-This is the official code repository of paper *Learning Geometric Invariant Features for Classification of Vector Polygons with Graph Message-passing Neural Network*.
+This is the official code repository of paper *Learning Geometric Invariant Features for Classification of Vector Polygons with Graph Message-passing Neural Network* published on *GeoInformatica*.

 ## Abstract